-For buy-to-let investors, the monthly cash flow is an important factor when buying houses.
-As such, they will be interested in quick sales that require minimal renovations after purchase.
+The monthly cash flow is essential for buy-to-let investors when buying houses.
+They will be interested in quick sales that require minimal renovations after purchase.

 Commercial investors usually require a quick turnaround.
-Such a buyer is willing to offer you a good price for your house provided you settle the deal fast enough.
+Such a buyer is willing to offer you a reasonable price for your house, provided you settle the deal fast enough.

 4. Fix-and-flip Investors

 This type of home buyer is slowly gaining momentum in Kenya.
 However, most investors do not trust this method of investing in property.
-This is mainly due to the long time taken to refurbish a house before selling it on.
+This is mainly due to the long time to refurbish a house before selling it.

 5. Luxury Buyers

-Luxury buyers are people who like to buy top-of-the-line properties in the best areas.
+Luxury buyers like to buy top-of-the-line properties in the best areas.
 They are willing to spend big bucks on high-end housing options due to their desire for status and comfort.

-They view your property in terms of how luxurious it is compared to others in the same area, which means they will offer top dollar for any property in a great neighborhood.
+They view your property as luxurious compared to others in the same area, which means they will offer top dollar for any property in a great neighborhood.

 Luxury Buyers tend to prioritize properties with outstanding features.
 Therefore, they are likely to make lowball offers if your property has many of their desired features.

 Real estate investors don’t always fall under these categories.
-Some can be identified by their willingness to invest in the above-mentioned properties depending on market conditions and personal taste.
+Depending on market conditions and personal taste, some can be identified by their willingness to invest in the aforementioned properties.

 You should also consider several factors when identifying the type of investor who wants to buy your home.
 These include: